4d/docs/docs/API/EntitySelectionClass.md

 You can use the `[]` notation to designate a collection when *attributePath* is a path within an object (see examples).

-In the *option* parameter, you can pass one or a combination of the following constants:
+In the *options* parameter, you can pass one or a combination of the following constants:

 |Constant|Value|Comment|
 |---|---|---|